The $S=1/2$ Kagome Heisenberg Antiferromagnet Revisited: Conclusions

-\paragraph{Conclusions ---} Even for the highly symmetric large $N_s=48$ site cluster, no clear $\mathbb{Z}_2$ spin liquid evidence emerges.
+Even for the highly symmetric large $N_s=48$ site cluster, no clear $\mathbb{Z}_2$ spin liquid evidence emerges.
 Also, correlations and spectra at finite wavevector, do not suggest valence-bond ordering.
+Absent a quantitative understanding of how a U(1) spin liquid and its Dirac cones would show up in the finite-size spectrum on a torus, we cannot judge the likely validity of this new scenario \cite{He2017}.
 While finite-size effects are clearly still present in our results, some features nonetheless demand special attention.
 For instance, one might have expected the gross features of the physics in the ground state to prevail among the lowest excited states, as it is the case for ordered magnets or valence bond crystals.
 The absence of ETH in the dimer-dimer correlations then rather suggests that the low-lying singlets of the kagome antiferromagnet are not just a "soup" of featureless singlets, but instead seem to host a large number of possibly competing many-body states.
 In such a setting, even mildly suboptimal energies obtained variationally may reflect correlations in the trial state a long way from those of the true ground state -- e.g., an error of only 0.5\% in the ground state energy of a 48 site cluster amounts to several times its singlet-singlet gap, a region which hosts quite a number of many-body levels.
 These aspects clearly require further study.
 With ongoing progress on several fronts -- numerically (not least DMRG and ED), field-theoretically, and with effective models -- the emergence of a consistent picture may perhaps not prove to be quite so elusive in the foreseeable future.